The real secret to trading like a professional isn’t about the money.

 It’s very hard to do better than that over the long term.

 This may not sound like much, but it’s actually a very healthy rate of return.

-On an annualized basis it translates to 27-80% per annum (assuming all profits are reinvested)—a rate of return that many investors would be happy with.
+On an annualized basis it translates to 27-80% per annum (assuming all profits are reinvested and ignoring taxes)—a rate of return that many investors would be happy with.